mars0i/bali/doc/BehSpacePlan2.md

 	`relig-effect-center` = 3, `relig-effect-endpt` = 1.35.
 	`relig-effect-center` = 2.70, `relig-effect-endpt` = 1.20.

+3. Smaller step, e.g. at 0.75 or 0.80, or maybe 0.90.

-3. Less steep curve with small corner of a shelf in the upper right, e.g.
+4. Less steep curve with small corner of a shelf in the upper right, e.g.

 	`relig-effect-center` = 1.80, `relig-effect-endpt` = 0.30.

-4. Linear, effect = `relig-type`.
-Do this literally, or use e.g.

-	`relig-effect-center` = 0, `relig-effect-endpt` = -1.15
+5. Linear.
+(Note: Similar effect can be gotten using sigmod-ey with `relig-effect-center` = 0, `relig-effect-endpt` = -1.15.)

 (For publishable/presentable results it may be preferable to use literal step and linear functions.)

 Summary:

+linear
+step: `relig-effect-step` at 0.5, 0.75, etc.
+sigmoidey:
 `relig-effect-center` = 10, `relig-effect-endpt` = 3.5   ; big shelf
 `relig-effect-center` = 3, `relig-effect-endpt` = 1.35     ; small shelf
 `relig-effect-center` = 2.70, `relig-effect-endpt` = 1.20   ; small shelf
 `relig-effect-center` = 1.80, `relig-effect-endpt` = 0.30   ; corner

+obsolete:
 `relig-effect-center` = 0, `relig-effect-endpt` = -1.15 ; linear

 Note both vars are monotonic in the same direction.